Table of Contents

 Students are provided identification cards and residential students are provided a room key and are expected to keep these with them.
 If an identification card or key is lost or stolen, students must inform the Student Development or Security office immediately.
-Unauthorized use, distribution, duplication, or possession of any identification card or key issued for any University building, facility, or room is strictly prohibited and may be subject to University sanctions.
+Unauthorized use, distribution, duplication, or possession of any identification card or key issued for any University building, facility, or room is strictly prohibited.
 The replacement cost for a misplaced identification card is $10 and $35 for a key.

 Wildlife in and around the lake should be properly respected.
 The lake is maintained by the office of Campus Operations along with licensed wildlife agents, and concerns or problems related to the lake should be reported to this department.
 For safety reasons, swimming, fishing, and other unauthorized activities are not allowed in the lake.

 Use of abusive, profane, or obscene language or gestures is not appropriate.
-Any message containing words and/or pictures that are contrary to the University mission, generally considered offensive, dramatizes sexuality, or promotes violence, alcohol, or drugs is prohibited and may be subject to University sanctions.
+Any message containing words and/or pictures that are contrary to the University mission, generally considered offensive, dramatizes sexuality, or promotes violence, alcohol, or drugs is prohibited.
 This includes, but is not limited to, clothing, signs, posters, flags and bumper stickers.

 Pornography is not allowed to be possessed or viewed on campus or any University-sponsored event.
 This includes both print and digital pornography.

 The University believes in the sanctity of life, life begins at conception, and does not support abortion.
 The University is committed to providing support and assistance to a student who finds herself pregnant.
 Continuity of on-campus residency as a student will be considered in light of what is best for all involved.

 Respect for oneself and others should guide the display of affection in public areas on campus, and should never make others feel uncomfortable.

 RACISM AND DISCRIMINATION